HubBox Module for Magento 2

 bin/magento maintenance:enable

-Add the HubBox Composer repository to your project's root composer.json file if it's not already present.
+Add the HubBox Composer repository to your project's root composer.json file.

 {